-Our primary goal in Whole Brain Teaching is to reward students for improvement, rather than ability.
-We praise better work more often than excellent work.
 In traditional education, rewards for ability result in the same students winning recognition, year after year.
-Too often our most gifted kids skate by with minimum effort while less talented students bail out of a race the system has taught them they can’t win.
+Too often, our brightest kids skate by with minimum effort while less talented pupils bail out of a race that the system has taught them they can’t win.